nicholas-laws/PACRAT/README.md

 ```

 #### 5. Download the `data` folder
 By accessing the APG Dropbox, you will find a folder labeled `Nick Thesis - March 13 2024`.
-Please download the `data.zip` file and move this file into the `PAC_Reaction_Pathways_Analysis` directory.
-In the `PAC_Reaction_Pathways_Analysis`, run the following command:
+Please download the `data.zip` file and move this file into the `PACRAT` directory.
+In the `PACRAT`, run the following command:
 ```bash
 unzip data.zip; rm -i *.zip
 ```